Home Tribes & campaigns News Act now Donate Shop About us

 (Image shows Innu children, Davis Inlet, Canada).

-Picture © Dominick Tyler/Survival
+© Dominick Tyler

-Niyamgiri has always been the provider of physical and spiritual sustenance for the Dongria.
+Niyamgiri has always provided physical and spiritual sustenance for the Dongria.
 To lose their lands to open pit mining would be to lose their livelihoods and unique identity as a people, for the extraction would destroy the forests and disrupt the rivers.
-We are mountain people.
-If we go somewhere else, we will die, they say.
+"We are mountain people.
+If we go somewhere else, we will die," they say.

-Where will we children go?
-How will we survive? asked a young Dongria Kondh boy when contemplating the possibility of having to leave his home.
-No, we won’t give it up.
-We won’t give up our mountain!
+"Where will we children go?
+How will we survive?" asked a young Dongria Kondh boy when contemplating the possibility of having to leave his home.
+"No, we won’t give it up.
+We won’t give up our mountain!"

 (Image shows Dongria Kondh boy, Orissa, India).

-Picture © Jason Taylor/Survival
+© Jason Taylor/Survival

 Most tribal peoples have a long-term view of life; they take into account in their daily decision-making the future health of the environment and the wellbeing of successive generations.